lambdaclass/curse_of_mirra/README.md

 make start
 ```

-To test locally using the [game engine](https://github.com/lambdaclass/lambda_game_engine), temporarily edit the `mix.exs` file to point to the path to your local copy of the game engine, for example:
+To test locally using the [game backend](https://github.com/lambdaclass/game_backend), temporarily edit the `mix.exs` file to point to the path to your _local_ copy of the game backend, for example:
-`{:lambda_game_engine, path: "/Users/MyUsername/lambda/lambda_game_engine"}`
+`{:game_backend, path: "/Users/MyUsername/lambda/game_backend"}`

-To test using a remote server, point to the git URL and specify the desired branch:
+To test using a remote server, point to the _github URL_ instead and specify the desired branch:
-`{:lambda_game_engine, git: "https://github.com/lambdaclass/lambda_game_engine", branch: "main"}`
+`{:gagame_backend, git: "https://github.com/lambdaclass/game_backend", branch: "main"}`

 ## Useful commands